JustasB/SwarmSight/AppendageTracking.md

 # Funding

-Development of this software was supported in part by grant R01MH1006674 from NIH to SM Crook and NSF Ideas lab project on ‘Cracking the olfactory Code’ to BH Smith.
+Development of this software was supported in part by NIH grant R01MH1006674 to SM Crook, NIH R01EB021711 to RC Gerkin, and NSF Ideas lab project on ‘Cracking the olfactory Code’ to BH Smith.